 Visiting Faculty & Fellows

-Dr. Krisztina Huszti-Orban joined the Human Rights Center as a Research Fellow in February 2018.
-In this capacity, she leads the support provided by the Center to the mandate of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism.
+Dr. Krisztina Huszti-Orban was with the Human Rights Center as a Research Fellow from February 2018 to Fall 2020.
+In this capacity, she led the support provided by the Center to the mandate of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism.

 Prior to joining the Center, Krisztina was a senior researcher with the Human Rights, Big Data and Technology project housed at the Human Rights Centre of the University of Essex, focusing on the human rights impact of data-driven technologies, including on regulatory and governance responses to the use of such technologies at the international and multi-stakeholder level.